-With the Blue Cash Everyday® Card from American Express card, you’ll earn 3% cash back at US supermarkets (up to $6,000 per year in purchases, then 1%), 2% cash back at US gas stations and select department stores, and 1% cash back on everything else.
+With the Blue Cash Everyday, you’ll earn 3% cash back at U.S. supermarkets (up to $6,000 per year in purchases, then 1%), U.S. online retail stores (up to $6,000 per purchases, then 1%) and U.S. gas stations.
+You’ll also then earn 1% cash back on everything else.
 For a credit card with no annual fee (see rates and fees), those are decent bonus categories.

-On the other hand, the Blue Cash Preferred® Card from American Express offers more cash back, though it also has a $95 annual fee after the first year (see rates and fees).
-But with this card, you’ll earn 6% cash back at US supermarkets (up to $6,000 per year in purchases, then 1%) and on select US streaming subscriptions, plus 3% cash back at US gas stations and on transit, and 1% cash back on all your other purchases.
+On the other hand, the Blue Cash Preferred offers more cash back, though it comes with a $0 intro annual fee for the first year, then $95 per year thereafter (see rates and fees).
+Even though you’ll incur a fee starting with your second year as a cardmember, you’ll earn 6% cash back at U.S. supermarkets (up to $6,000 per year in purchases, then 1%) and on select U.S. streaming subscriptions, plus 3% cash back at U.S. gas stations and on transit, and 1% cash back on all your other purchases.

 Unlike some other popular credit cards, neither Blue Cash card allows you to convert your cash back into points for travel or to use at partner airlines or hotels.
 Instead, your only redemption option is cash back in the form of Reward Dollars, which can then be redeemed as a statement credit on your account.